 Parks for People Program

-The revitalisation of Tench Reserve continues with the announcement of a new $10 million open space park to be developed and delivered by the NSW Government.
+The revitalisation of Tench Reserve at the Nepean River continues with a new $10 million open space park to be developed and delivered by the NSW Government in partnership with Penrith City Council, key stakeholders and the local community.

 For out more about the Parks for People Program at dpie.nsw.gov.au/parksforpeople